Getting Lost in Implementation

 And, as the mind works, we tend to look for reasons why we can say we succeeded.
 But if we are caught with our pants down, we quickly find external reasons for the failure.
 Thus, holding people accountable for strategic results becomes impossible—which aggravates the situation even further.

 Practicing strategic thinking and holding people accountable are prerequisites to success in the long run.
-Just as we make leaders accountable for adhering to budgets, they must also be accountable for adhering to the strategy.
+Just as we make leaders accountable for adhering to budgets, they must also be accountable for adhering to the corporate strategy.
 As with budgets, strategic plans must be reviewed periodically in light of new developments.
 If this doesn’t happen, after a few months a strategy is often obsolete.

 A coordinated and consistent approach to aligning strategy to new developments should be built on the following: